-It can be difficult to keep up with each OSHA reporting requirement for your site.
+It can be difficult to keep up with all the relevant OSHA reporting requirements for your site.
 Maybe your operation falls under multiple industries.
 Or maybe you’re growing quickly and struggling to keep up with compliance.

 Unfortunately, you can’t really afford to risk noncompliance.
 And this goes beyond simply knowing what OSHA requires from you.
 For lasting success, you need a dedicated approach for tracking the reporting process from start to finish.

 Reporting different types of incidents

 OSHA’s reporting requirements vary depending on the severity of an event.
 You can categorize incidents into two main categories: minor and severe.
 Before you report anything, you first need to categorize the incident.

 Use this handy diagram to decide whether you’re dealing with an OSHA-recordable incident:

 Overall, the process for reporting incidents is not too complicated.
 If you’re missing key details, however, you might have some trouble getting your reports done.
 Make sure you have all the required information first.
 That way you won’t have to backtrack and restart the reporting process.

 There are very specific requirements for reporting fatalities and severe injuries.
 OSHA requires businesses to report any fatalities within 8 hours of when they occur.